dryven/cookie-byte/DOCUMENTATION.md

 {{ cookie_consent has="..." }}
 ```

 This tag either takes a string or a string variable and checks if the given cookie categories have been consented to.
-You
-can either put a single term like ``"essential"`` or a comma-seperated list of terms like ``"essential,thirdparty"`` in
+You can either put a single term like ``"essential"`` or a comma-seperated list of terms like ``"essential,thirdparty"``
-it.
-It's a pretty useful feature to check if the cookie category has been set on a previous visit to the page, but for
+in it.
+It's a pretty useful feature to check if the cookie category has been set on a previous visit to the page, but
-Analytics and the like it's better to add these as code snippets which will be loaded right on the click on the "Accept"
+for Analytics and the like it's better to add these as code snippets which will be loaded right on the click on the "
-button.
+Accept" button.

 ## Advanced configuration